 - Visual communication supports

-One of the main barriers for accessing events and environments is that autistic people are often not understood, or made to feel like they are welcome.
-This can often be because the staff just don’t know how to understand, relate to or support someone on the autism spectrum.
+One of the main barriers to inclusion at events and within environments is that Autistic people are often not understood, or made to feel like they are welcome.
+This is often simply because the staff just don’t understand how to support someone on the autism spectrum.

-Stakeholder feedback is important, as it indicates where your services are getting it right and where there may be room for development.
-As part of the consultancy, we can provide support in inviting and acting on feedback, to evaluate the effectiveness of inclusive initiatives.
+Stakeholder feedback is important.
+It indicates where your services are getting it right and where there may be room for development.
+As part of our autism-friendly consultancy, we can provide support in inviting and acting on feedback, to evaluate the effectiveness of inclusive initiatives.

 While we can be flexible to support your goals and budget, we do charge to be able to provide our services.
 To find out more, fill out the form below.
-We will get in contact to talk about what you are after, and how we can support you!
+We’ll get in contact to talk about what you are after, and how we can support you!

 How can I access an Autism Friendly Consultation?

-In 2018, the Museum of Contemporary Art (MCA) worked with Autism Spectrum Australia to make a few small changes to their Biennale exhibition and created an autism friendly gallery experience for children and families.
+In 2018, the Museum of Contemporary Art (MCA) worked with Autism Spectrum Australia (ASPECT) on their biennale exhibition.
+With just a few small changes they created an autism-friendly gallery experience the whole family could enjoy.